the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-containers.md

 <a name="Singularity"></a>
 ## Singularity

-> Prerequisites: At present, Singularity only runs on linux systems (for example Ubuntu).
+> Prerequisites: At present, Singularity only runs on Linux systems (for example Ubuntu).
 If you use, macOS,
 > [Singularity Desktop for macOS](https://www.sylabs.io/singularity-desktop-macos/) is in "Alpha Preview" stage.

 A major drawback of Docker for reproducible research is that it is not intended as a user-space application but as a